 We had stopped at this village because there’s a hiking trail to the next village, Manarola, which was really the only thing we absolutely wanted to see.
 But naturally, the hiking trail was closed, which soon became the running theme here.

 We were quickly becoming frustrated and a bit underwhelmed with what we were seeing, so we trekked on back to the train platform, with the sun beating down on us, and waited for the next train heading up the coast.

-It became clear on this train hop that the cruise ship crowd was in full effect, and we later learned there were at least five cruise ships in port that day, so thousands of cruisers, along with a big dose of day-trippers like us were soon flooding every nook and cranny of what was once just five quaint little coastal villages.
+It became clear on this train hop that the cruise ship crowd was in full effect.
+We later learned there were at least five cruise ships in port that day, so thousands of cruisers, along with a big dose of day-trippers like us, were soon flooding every nook and cranny of what was once just five quaint little coastal villages.

 After a slightly agitating ride to Manarola, we arrived to a much more bustling village, which also meant that the handful of restaurants and cafes that were open, were also jam packed and had no room for four people, and patience was wearing thin.
 It was around 11am by this point, and we still hadn’t gotten our sweaty hands on caffeine yet, let alone any food, and I desperately had to pee.